kuco23/fasset-qa/README.md

 The FAssets QA repo follows the rules:

 1. Tested code is included in the project's submodule,
-2. The code configuration files are inside `fasset-bots-config`,
+2. The code configuration files are inside `fasset-bots-config`.

+>**Warn**:
+>Dockerfile relies on the state of the submodule.
+Remember to switch to the relevant branch before building.

 ## TODO: